 - a.
-The project will occur in an isolated rural area and requires its own wastewater treatment system subject to Napa County Environmental Management Department approval consistent with San Francisco Bay Regional Water Quality Control Board standards (RWQCB). - b.
-The project includes a proposal to upgrade the existing septic system and leach field with a new biological treatment system (AKA a sub-surface flow constructed wetland) to increase system capacity and retention time.
-Complying with Napa County and RWQCB requirements, the new water and wastewater treatment facilities will not result in a significant impact to the environment. - c.
+As detailed in Section IV.a above, a new subsurface treatment constructed wetland (SFCW) process waste water (PWW) treatment system is proposed for winery expansion.
+The new SFCW system will treat winery PWW only; domestic PWW will be handled by the existing septic system.
+Similar systems have been approved by the RWQCB and operate throughout Northern California, including Sonoma County.
+The new SFCW is subject to both RWQCB and Napa County Department of Environmental Management permit review and approval, including operation and maintenance monitoring.
+The new, combined system will not exceed wastewater treatment requirements of the applicable San Francisco Bay Regional Water Quality Control Board - b.
+The project includes a proposal to upgrade the existing septic system and leach field with a new SFCW biological treatment system, as detailed above, to increase system capacity and retention time.
+Compliance with Napa County and RWQCB permit requirements, the new water and wastewater treatment facilities will not result in significant environmental effects. - c.
 The existing residence/future winery structure is located about 2,200 feet (0.42 mile) west of the Napa River and is further separated by SR 29.
 Best Management Practices for erosion control would be required as part of the project by the Public Works Department.
 No new construction of storm water drainage facilities or expansion of existing facilities would result from the project which could cause any significant environmental effects. - d.
 According to the Water Availability Analysis, Phase I Study, the proposed winery expansion would require 3.76 acre feet/year for the combined winery, vineyard, landscaping and other operational uses, well below the approximately 5.91 acre feet/year allotted to the 11.82 acre site for the "valley area" of the County.
 Sufficient water supplies will be available for the proposed use from the four existing wells drilled between 1983-1995.
-In addition, there are four existing water storage tanks wih a total 32,500 gallons capacity. - e.
+In addition, there are four existing water storage tanks with a total 32,500 gallons capacity. - e.
 See response "a." above. - f.-g.
-The project will be served by a Upper Valley Waste Management Authority with sufficient capacity to meet the projects demands.
+The project will be served by the Upper Valley Waste Management Authority which has sufficient capacity to meet the project's demands.
 No significant impact will occur from the disposal of solid waste generated by the project.
 The project will comply with federal, state, and local statutes and regulations related to solid waste.